Volkswagen admits marketing prank, pulls fake release on name change

 “Apparently no one in the approval process at @VW said, hey maybe we shouldn’t lie to the press given the whole, you know, emissions lying thing,” Dawn Kopecki, senior editor for CNBC.com, said on Twitter.

 At least one analyst wrote a research note praising the name change.
-VW’s preferred shares were flat on Wednesday after closed 4.7% higher on Tuesday.
+VW’s preferred shares were flat on Wednesday after closing 4.7% higher on Tuesday, while common shares were down 1%, having closed 10.3% higher the previous day.

+German financial watchdog BaFin had no immediate comment.
+The regulator said this month it was watching Volkswagen shares in a routine way following a recent rally.

-The world’s second-largest carmaker expects to double electric vehicle deliveries and boost profits for its core brand this year after stepping up its switch to fully electric vehicles.
+Volkswagen, the world’s second-largest carmaker, expects to double electric vehicle deliveries and boost profits for its core brand this year after stepping up its switch to fully electric vehicles in a bid to catch up with Tesla.

 Some VW officials have expressed frustration that its significant U.S. EV efforts have not drawn as much attention as Tesla or General Motors.